mellium/xmpp/docs/CONTRIBUTING.md

     dial: fix flaky tests

-    Previously a DNS request might have been made for A or AAAA records depending on what networks were available.
+    Previously DNS requests were made for A or AAAA records depending on what networks were available.
 Tests expected AAAA requests so they would fail on machines that only had IPv4 networking.

 ## Submitting Patches